 Bake for 10 minutes until the edges of the cookies turn golden brown.

 Allow them to cool down completely before removing them from the tray as they will be quite tender when hot.

 Dairy-free chocolate chips can be quite hard to come by in some places.
 In the UK, I know that Asda sells their own-brand vegan dark chocolate chips, and if you’re in the States, my US friends tell me that Enjoy Life semi-sweet chips are great for baking with.

 And of course, if you can’t get your hands on chocolate chips, just buy a bar of dairy-free dark chocolate and chop it up into small chunks.
 Many brands of dark chocolate are vegan-friendly but just make sure to double-check the ingredients before buying.

-If using coconut oil, do not melt it as the cookie dough will end up too wet.
+If using coconut oil, do not melt it as the cookie dough will end up too wet- these are gluten-free cookies and are quite fragile.
 You’ll need to use extra virgin coconut oil at room temperature, so it’s in a semi-solid state rather than liquid.